TWBug/GoldCardHenge/content/why-taiwan/how-to-broaden-your-professional-network-in-taiwan.en.md

   - Other
 style: title
 ---
-# How to Broaden Your Professional Network in Taiwan
+# How to Broaden Your Professional Network in Taiwan?

 Finding work or starting a business in Taiwan is challenging, and to succeed you need all the guanxi (關係) that you can get.
 You need access to people who have done it before, can highlight pitfalls and obstacles, and are willing to offer a little friendly advice.
 This is what creating good connections, or guanxi, is all about.